Trump's culture wars take over American sports

 "It's not what leaders do," said Curry.
 In another remarkable moment, the NBA's top star LeBron James took to Twitter to brand Trump a "bum."

-For Trump's critics, his swipes at prominent African-American sports stars is simply a evolution in what they see as a deeply suspect position on race, following his Birther crusade against former President Barack Obama and his failure to swiftly condemn white supremacists after violence in Charlottesville.
+For Trump's critics, his swipes at prominent African-American sports stars is simply a evolution in what they see as a deeply suspect position on race, following his "Birther" crusade against former President Barack Obama and his failure to swiftly condemn white supremacists after violence in Charlottesville.

-But the President insisted on Sunday that he's simply standing up for the flag, as he voices sentiments that he says are felt deeply by many people, who he says are turned off that football has been entwined with political statements.
+But the President insisted on Sunday that he's simply standing up for the flag as he voices sentiments that he says are felt deeply by many people, who he says are turned off that football has been entwined with political statements.

 "I've never said anything about race.
 This has nothing to do with race or anything else.
 This has to do with respect for our country and respect for our flag," Trump told reporters Sunday.